dadoomer/personal-website/content/post/2021-02-05-python-sketchs/index.md

 print(f([1, 2, 3], 10))
 ```

-The actual output of that code is as follows:
+The actual output of that code to stdout is as follows:

 ```
 def f(A: List[int], k: int) -> List[int]: